IndiPHARM-CPTL/PopulationPKModels-datahub/README.md

 🗂️ This repository is under active development.

-🎯 Repository map - PopulationPKModels-datahub/
+Repository map - PopulationPKModels-datahub/

 🩸 Hyperlipidemia

 ❤️ Hypertension

 🍬 T2DM

+🎯 Immunosuppressants

 Additional therapeutic areas and model classes will be incorporated as the data hub expands.